-Throughout the semester, a student may miss classes/assignments/exams due to many reasons.
+Throughout the semester, a student may miss classes/assignments/quizzes/exams due to many reasons.
 Most of the reasons will not be accepted as an "excused" absence.
 That is why a few of the quizzes and homeworks are dropped when determining your final grade.
-Plus, you can always email your homework.
 For example: